Which came first, the chicken or the egg? It is an ancient riddle relevant to professional bass fishing: which came first, the angler or the sponsors?

 In the 1970s and 80s, marine and tackle manufacturers seeking to gain a stronghold in the bass fishing market looked to bass fishing tournament trails for credible sources-guys that could put fish in the boat.
 A single national victory for an angler often meant sponsor opportunities.

-Marine and tackle companies needs have changed, too.
-Instead of just representation in the marketplace, they need valuable feedback about their products and most importantly, their customers.
+Marine and tackle companies' needs have changed, too.
+Instead of just representation in the marketplace, they need valuable feedback about their products and, most importantly, their customers.

 Bernie Schultz of Gainesville, Fla., has earned a well-deserved reputation as one of the most marketable anglers in the bass fishing arena.
-He notes that his role as a sponsored angler has shifted in the last 15 years and he has worked hard to keep up with the new demands.
+He notes that his role as a sponsored angler has shifted in the last 15 years, and he has worked hard to keep up with the new demands.

-Schultz finds his role as a sponsored angler rewarding because it gives him an opportunity to better a company's product and its position in the marketplace.
+Schultz finds his role as a sponsored angler rewarding because it allows him to better a company's product and position in the marketplace.
 "The marine and tackle business is changing and growing at an accelerated pace.
 Technology is allowing us to make constant improvements to our equipment.
 An astute angler keeps up with the development of new materials and improvements in manufacturing.
 A knowledgeable angler is aware of a company's history and production capabilities.
 This helps bring feasible improvements to their products and marketing plan."

 Performance vs. Promotion

-Stone cautions, however, that promotional activity should not become a convenient excuse for non-performance.
-"Personally, I am very conscience about not over extending myself in a promotional capacity because it can really begin to eat away at your time on the water, which can lead to non-performance.
+Stone cautions that promotional activity should not become a convenient excuse for non-performance.
+"I am conscious about not overextending myself in a promotional capacity because it can begin to eat away at your time on the water, leading to non-performance.
 It is a delicate balance that requires detailed attention to time management."